The Zhou Ordinal of Labelled Markov Processes over Separable Spaces: The example

+Here $A_{\alpha_n(\eta)}$ is the $\alpha_n(\eta)$-section of $A$ defined before Lemma~\ref{lem:product_characterization}.
 As in the previous results, the definition of the kernels is motivated by the process $\lmp{U}$.
 The two ``behaviors'' that we described, in parallel and serial, are mimicked (by virtue of the definition of $\alpha_n(\eta)$) at successor and limit ordinals $\eta$, respectively.

 \begin{lemma} For each $n \in \omega$, $\tau_n$ is a Markov kernel. \end{lemma} \begin{proof} It is clear that for fixed $(x,\eta)$, the map $\tau_n((x,\eta),\cdot): \Borel_V \otimes \Power(\beta) \to [0,1]$ is a subprobability measure.
 Let $A \in \Borel_V\otimes \Power(\beta)$; we want to show that $\tau_n(\cdot,A)$ is measurable.
 For this, fix $q \in \mathbb{Q}\cap[0,1]$ and consider the set $\{(x,\alpha)\in I\times \beta \mid \tau_n((x,\alpha),A)<q\}$.
 By inspection of the definition of $\tau_n$ in each fiber, we obtain that this set is the union of the following ones: